demirantay/books/business/one-person-business.md

 - Marketing → You won’t make a single penny if you never promote yourself.
 Use Traditional Marketing, Russell Brunson dream customers …etc. you have to play the traditional game.

+- The traditional business model will have you create a customer avatar based on someone with a profitable problem you can solve.
+My way, The Experience Model, turns YOU into the customer avatar.
+That way, you can solve your own problems, attract people that are on a similar path as you, and help them do the same.
+Another bonus, you don’t have to spend countless hours doing market research to understand what will sell.
+All you have to do is become obsessed with achieving a goal, solve problems that arise, and create a system to help others do it faster.
+A system is just a step-by-step method for how *you* would go back and solve that problem quick.

 ---

 - Distrubiton Network (dan koe)